Mrs Zoe Trenerry

 These prime areas are fundamental in ensuring children have a broad and balanced education while being crucial for laying the foundations for pupils to develop curiosity, engagement for learning and to ultimately prepare them for Key Stage One.

-In KS1 children are introduced to their new Art books, which provide them with a safe space to express themselves effectively as well as a platform to exhibit final pieces of work, just like artists do.
+In KS1 children are introduced to their sketchbooks, which provide them with a safe space to express themselves effectively as well as a platform to exhibit final pieces of work, just like artists do.
 Teachers plan creative lessons linked to class topics enabling a range of artists and styles to be studied including: The Cornish artist Sue Read, in particular her beautiful ‘seascape’ paintings.
 The skills they acquire are then applied to their cross-curricular topics, allowing children to use their art skills to reflect on and explore topics in greater depth; for example, in past topics, KS1 children have explored the features of a Roman coin by drawing and shading their coin designs in detail, making design comparisons with British sterling coins, before creating their own on sugar paper.

 Open-ended art tasks, provide endless opportunity for our pupils to make choices, test their ideas, come to conclusions and evaluate end results.
 By developing these skills at an early age, children develop their ability to manage uncertainty, remaining flexible thinkers, to overcome the problem they face through their creative approach and developed confidence.